celinaLind/ai-answer-engine/README.md

 TODOs: ***(When making changes create a new *'todo/task-name'* branch)***

 1. Fix prompt for groq response to: use context provided at any point by user or search google when no user provided context.
+[Server sent events](https://upstash.com/blog/sse-streaming-llm-responses)
 2. Add share conversation feature, can look at message helper file for beginning code
 3. Incorporate Puppeteer